cboucher01/cboucher01.github.io/_pages/index.md

   This site is a work in progress.
 </p>

-This my digital garden, where I write about the things I like to do.
+My name is Cameron, and this my digital garden, where I write about the things I like to do.
 I'll write notes about my work as well as my hobbies.

 Take a look at <span style="font-weight: bold">[[about-me]]</span> to get started on your exploration.